 And because we see Metformin get such a bad wrap on social media, we thought it best to let you know that this medication does have its place when used appropriately…

-… oh yeah, here’s a fact that most experts on social media also forget to mention – Metformin was originally developed from natural compounds found in the plant Galega officinalis, also known as French lilac.
+Metformin was originally developed from natural compounds found in the plant Galega officinalis, also known as French lilac (19).

 Similar to many of the supplements recommended for PCOS, one of Metformin’s primary mechanisms of action is to improve insulin and glucose regulation as we briefly discussed in our post on diet and PCOS.
 And not only does Metformin make your body more sensitive to insulin, but it also acts to decrease the liver’s production of glucose.

-Due to the central role of insulin resistance in the pathophysiology of PCOS researchers initially tried to use metformin to boost ovulation which ultimately did not pan out when compared to other ovulation induction medications like clomiphene citrate and letrozole.
+Due to the central role of insulin resistance in the pathophysiology of PCOS researchers initially tried to use metformin to boost ovulation which ultimately did not pan out when compared to other ovulation induction medications like clomiphene citrate and letrozole (20).

-Ultimately, letrozole alone has demonstrated higher live birth rates compared to metformin, or metformin + clomiphene citrate.
-The moral of the study, metformin alone likely won’t boost your chances of pregnancy.
+Ultimately, letrozole alone has demonstrated higher live birth rates compared to metformin, or metformin + clomiphene citrate (21).
+Moral of the study… Metformin alone likely won’t boost your chances of getting pregnant.

-Based on expert recommendations, lifestyle modifications in addition to metformin may be considered for the treatment of excess body weight as well as the metabolic outcomes related to PCOS.
+Based on expert recommendations, lifestyle modifications in addition to metformin may be considered for the treatment of the weight gain as well as the metabolic outcomes related to PCOS (22).
 However, empiric treatment of PCOS with Metformin alone is NO longer broadly recommended.

 Unfortunately, we often see women without impaired glucose tolerance or insulin resistance being given this drug, only to experience miserable nausea and diarrhea, which often suppresses their appetite further.
 Although not everyone will experience those side effects, it certainly would seem more pleasant to make some simple dietary swaps and add in a supplement or two to reduce the risk of insulin resistance and elevated glucose levels.

-Long term use of metformin has also been associated with vitamin B12 deficiency so it’s important to keep that in mind as well, particularly if the goal is pregnancy.
+It’s important to note that long-term use of metformin has also been associated with vitamin B12 deficiency.
+So, it’s important to keep that in mind, especially if your goal is to get pregnant.

 For those of you already taking inositol, we certainly aren’t suggesting that you stop using it.
-We simply want you to be informed about the current evidence so you don’t get fooled into thinking it has magical powers that will counteract a half-gallon of ice cream (it’s sad, but we’ve seen this supplement represented that way).
+We simply want you to be informed about the current evidence.
+Please don’t get fooled into thinking it has magical powers that will counteract a half-gallon of ice cream (it’s sad, but we’ve seen this supplement represented that way).